Murder trial begins in death of Edmonton toddler Anthony Raine | CBC News

 "Anthony's eyes were closed, and his head was swollen and dark purple in colour," the court document states.
 "He had dried blood around his face and in both of his ears.
 He was cold to touch with circular patterns of bruising and indentation marks on his neck."

-In his opening statement, the prosecutor told Court of Queen's Bench Justice Robert Graesser the coroner discovered Anthony had a fractured rib and his face and body was covered with bruises.
+In his opening statement, the prosecutor told Court of Queen's Bench Justice Robert Graesser the coroner discovered Anthony had a fractured rib and his face and body were covered with bruises.

 The cause of death was blunt force trauma.
 The Crown said Anthony died within 18 hours of "the fatal blow."